-The Inaugural Elementary Botball® Challenge will be held only in Oklahoma and is designed to give students in kindergarten through 6th grade exposure to and experience with autonomous robots to reinforce science and math skills.
+The Inaugural Elementary Botball® Challenge will be held only in Oklahoma and New Mexico and is designed to give students in kindergarten through 6th grade exposure to and experience with autonomous robots to reinforce science and math skills.
 Students participating in the Elementary Botball® Challenge will use these skills to build and program a robot to complete a series of pre-designed tasks on a small playing surface.

 How do I Register a Team?

 - Complete the online registration form by clicking here:

 - Once the form is submitted your group will be added to our official team list and an invoice for the registration fee will be sent to the billing address included on your registration form.

 - After your group's registration is processed you will receive a confirmation email that will include your team's password and team code for accessing the Team Home Base.
 More details on the Team Home Base are included below.

 - Almost ALL of our communication with teams takes place on email so be sure you include an email you check regularly and set permissions to receive emails from kipr.org.

 The only required cost is the registration fee per team.
 You may have as many students on your team as you wish for that fee, but no more than 3 students may officially complete each individual challenge.
 With a total of 8 individual challenges we recommend that teams be a minimum of 3 students and a maximum of 24.